mzashh/HUB75-Pixel-Art-Display/README.md

 # Hardware
 * Any HUB75 panel compatible with the https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-DMA library
 * By default a 64x64 1/32 scan panel is supported.
+* For firmware_1-8, by default a 32x32 1/8 scan outdoor panel is supported.

 * An ESP32, S2 or S3.